harness/developer-hub/docs/platform/authentication/single-sign-on-saml.md

 	| **Add Entity Id**              | _Enabled_                                                                                                                                       |
 	| **Entity Id**                  | app.harness.io                                                                                                                                  |
 	| **Enable JIT Provisioning**    | _Enable if Just In Time user provisioning is desired_                                                                                           |
+3. Select **Add**.

-3. For **Upload the Identity Provider metadata XML downloaded from your app**, click the **Upload** button and select the XML file during your Keycloak configuration steps.
+4. In **Upload the Identity Provider metadata XML downloaded from your app**, select **Upload**, then select the XML file you added when you set your Keycloak configuration steps.
-4. Click **Add**.
+5. Select **Add**.

 The new SSO provider is displayed under **Login via SAML**.
-Note that you may have to expand this section using the arrow on the right hand side of the screen.​
+You might have to expand this section using the arrow on the right-hand side of the screen.​

 ### Enable and Test SSO with Keycloak